Phase 2: Programming Observations

 Phase 2 User Interface

 Successful applicants with time allocated on the LT must submit their observations using the Phase 2 User Interface (phase2UI), an online Java tool.
-Note that observations will NOT be prepared by LT staff, though users are welcome to contact phase 2 support should they have questions or comments.
+Note that observations will NOT be prepared by LT staff, though users are welcome to contact phase 2 support should they have questions about the process or comments.

-To start the phase2UI press the button below.
+Whichever method you choose to launch the application, once it is running they are all exactly identical.
 To help new users become accustomed with the system, a "Getting Started" tutorial is provided.
 A Comprehensive Guide is also available.
 Returning users may simply wish to refer to the instrument-specific pages provided below.
 As ever, if you have any queries not covered in the tutorial or instructions, please contact LT Phase 2 Support.

 Getting Started (tutorial)